 Take the train from Waterloo or Paddington station.
 No need to book tickets online, just buy them at the station, but check train times on Omio.

 Don’t want to go on your own?
-Walks does an incredible Windsor in a Day trip which includes a knowledgable Blue Badge certified guide, a private bus transfer to and from London, a river cruise, and lots of time exploring the vast Windsor Castle.
+Get Your Guide does a highly-rated Windsor half-day trip which includes a private bus transfer to and from London, Windsor Castle entrance tickets and a multimedia guide, plus time to explore the historic town.

 Read next: